 But as is the case with these regional museums, they only focus on findings from within the modern provincial borders.
 As such, it’s rather strange to read about the Neolithic age without any mention of nearby Göbekli Tepe!

 The Gaziantep Archaeology Museum’s strong points are its Bronze Age and Iron Age collections.
-And a special focus has been placed on the Hittite Empire, one of the world’s most influential civilizations of the late Bronze Age.
+And a special focus has been placed on the Hittites, one of the world’s most influential civilizations of the late Bronze Age.

 Based out of their capital of Hattusa in modern-day Çorum Province, the Hittites controlled most of Anatolia and much of the Middle East.
 At their peak, they were worthy adversaries of the ancient Egyptians.
 They fought many battles with them, such as the 1296 Battle of Kadesh during Ramesses II‘s reign.

-But after the fall of the Hittite Empire in the late 12th century, numerous states emerged across Anatolia throughout the Iron Age.
-We now call one of these civilizations the ‘Neo-Hittites,’ as they used the Hittite language of Luwian and carried on many Hittite artistic traditions.
+But after the fall of the Hittite Empire in the late 12th century, numerous states rose from their ashes across Anatolia during the Iron Age.
+We now classify these states as ‘Neo-Hittite,’ as they used the Hittite language of Luwian and carried on many Hittite artistic traditions.

 The Neo-Hittites thrived in southeastern Anatolia, including the area of Gaziantep.
 Many of the artifacts on display come from a place called Sam’al, or Zincirli Höyük, which was ruled by the Neo-Hittites in the 10th century BC.